mordaha/django-docker-seed/README.md

 This is experemental template skeleton for future django-docker-seed

-&#x1F534; FOR MAC USERS: THIS SETUP WORKS ON DOCKER-BETA ONLY!
+&#x1F534; FOR MAC USERS: THIS SETUP WORKS ONLY WITH DOCKER-BETA!
 (Docker version >1.11.1)

 It uses: